 Mosquitos aren’t the only flying pests anise seed has defeated.
 Sterling International, a company based in Washington, evaluated common essential oils against several species of wasps.
 Anise seed was one of several observed as effective and having potential as a natural, eco-friendly wasp control measure.

-Anise Seed vs. Candida, Yeast, Fungus, and Bacteria
+Anise Seed vs. Harmful Organisms, Candida, Yeast, and Fungus

 With anise seed’s demonstrated efficacy against insects, it’s no surprise that the amount of research supporting the toxicity of anise seed to other harmful organisms is staggering and comes from all corners of the globe.